NVlabs/FPSci/docs/general_config.md

 "floatingCombatTextFade": 0.98,                             // Fade rate for the combat text "floatingCombatTextTimeout": 0.5,                           // Fade out the combat text in 0.5s
 ```

+# Frame Rate Modes
+The `frameRate` parameter in any given session config can be used in 3 different modes:
+* If the `frameRate` parameter is set to a value >> refresh rate of the display (we suggest `8192fps`), then the program runs in "unlocked" mode wherein as many frames as can be drawn are rendered per displayed frame.
+This is the common mode of operation in many modern games.
+* If the `frameRate` parameter is set close to the refresh rate of the display then the programs runs in "fixed" frame rate mode, wherein the drawn frames are limited to the rate provided
+* If `frameRate = 0` then this indicates "default" mode, wherein the default frame rate settings for the window are applied.
+This should be equivalent to the "unlocked" mode for most systems.
+This is the default setting if you do not specify a frame rate in the file.